-Due to the nature of our site and for the comfort of all our visitors, only working assistance dogs are allowed within the memorial grounds and Remembrance Centre.
-Dog walkers are welcome to use the designated dog walking paths on the periphery of the site and a special dog walking map is available.
-This can be collected from the front of the Remembrance Centre or downloaded here.
+Due to the nature of our site and for the comfort of all our visitors, only working assistance dogs are allowed within the Remembrance Centre.

 Our Coffee Shop is dog-friendly and welcomes dogs along with their owners.
-Dog walkers are welcome to consume refreshment items purchased in the Remembrance Centre in Heroes' Square, where you will also find dog water bowls.
+Dog walkers are also welcome to consume refreshment items purchased in the Remembrance Centre in Heroes' Square, where you will also find dog water bowls.

 Is the Arboretum suitable for families?